Designing a Healthcare Platform for Longitudinal Care

 This reframed documentation from a clerical task into a byproduct of good system design.

-This reflects real clinical workflows, where follow-up often happens offline but awareness is critical.
+I designed shared activity surfaces that make actions and updates visible across the care team without requiring explicit task creation for routine work.
+This reflects real clinical workflows, where follow-up often happens offline, but shared awareness is critical.

 PRODUCT EVOLUTION THROUGH REAL-WORLD USE